iinaki/training-llms/issues/common.md

 # For when accuracy breaks balls

 - Other than that the code snippets provided work fine, free of syntax errors.
 There are no deprecated libraries, classes or methods, and there are no bugs in the code
+- Other than that the provided code works fine, free of syntax errors.
+There are no deprecated libraries, classes or methods, and there are no bugs in the code

 # CODE RUN
 - the code was run locally to be able to excecute external crates